snowplow-archive/snowplow.github.com/_posts/2015-06-10-spark-streaming-example-project-0.1.0-released.md

 <h3>Step 6: Build Spark Streaming with Kinesis support</h3>

 Now we need to build a version of Spark with Amazon Kinesis support.

 Spark now comes packaged with a self-contained Maven installation to ease building and deployment of Spark from source located under the build/ directory.
 This script will automatically download and setup all necessary build requirements (Maven, Scala, and Zinc) locally within the build/ directory itself.
 It honors any mvn binary if present already, however, will pull down its own copy of Scala and Zinc regardless to ensure proper version requirements are met.

-We can issue the invoke command to build Spark with Kinesis support; be aware this could take over an hour:
+We can issue the invoke command to build Spark with Kinesis support; be aware that this could take over an hour:

 {% highlight bash %}
 vagrant@spark-streaming-example-project:/vagrant/spark-master$   inv build_spark